devrosilva/devrosilva/README.md

 ### Hi!
 Welcome. :blush:
 <kbd>[<img title="Portuguese" alt="Portuguese" src="translations/portuguese/br.jpg" width="30">](translations/portuguese/README.br.md)</kbd>

 I am Rodrigo.
-I currently work as a Software Developer at Inter.
+I currently work as a Software Developer at Metrobi, which is a startup suported by [Techstars](https://www.techstars.com/ "Techstars").

 I have a degree in Systems Analysis and I'm taking a second degree in Information Systems.